GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 Reasons:
 - There may be multiple frontends, but all of them would emit iterator IR and therefore would be compatible with compiled backends out of the box
 - The field view frontend must import compiled backends.
 If compiled backends were aware of field view features, that would lead to a circular dependency between the frontend and backend.
+- The work to support starting from iterator IR directly would have to be done in any case.

 ## Limitations